 Letters of Recommendation

-Letters of Recommendation – Every school will require letters of recommendation.
+Every school will require letters of recommendation.
 Make lasting connections with your faculty members, advisors, supervisors in professional settings, health care professionals that you’ve worked with, etc. Everyone has had to ask for a letter of recommendation at some point and most people are happy to provide good recommendations if approached the right way.
-Please see the section under Application for more information.
+Here are some things to consider to ensure that your letters are effective: